 Like most states, Arkansas has a state income tax.
 And much like the federal government, it is bracketed based on your income.
 The scale ranges from 0.9% to 6.9% for those households earning more than $75,000.
 However, the effective tax rate is approximately 4.2% for individuals and 6.2% for joint earners.

-Furthermore, the state taxes are some of the highest in the nation.
+Furthermore, state taxes are some of the highest in the nation.
 The Arkansas state tax is 5.5%.
 But, localities can also levy an additional 5.125%.
 While most places do not reach the maximum limit, the state average is 9.3% sales tax according to the Tax Foundation.

 Although these figures make it appear tax-unfriendly, there are tons of exemptions that actually make it very affordable to retire well in Arkansas.
 First off, there are no estate, inheritance, or state property taxes.
-Since you only pay local property taxes, Arkansas is ranked among the top 10 states for lowest property taxes in the country.
+Since you only pay local property taxes, Arkansas is ranked among the top 10 states for the lowest property taxes in the country.
 There is even a provision to maintain low taxation rates for the disabled and residents over 65.
 If you are in this group, the taxable assessed value on your home is capped at the previous year’s value.
 It only changes if you make improvements or sell your home.

 Lastly, there are no taxes on Social Security benefits, military pensions, or railroad retirement benefits in the Natural State.
 You can also exclude up to $6,000 for local and state government, civil service, and private pensions.
 Pensions from other state governments are also included in this exemption.
 Moreover, the funds can be part of a public or retirement system.
 This is in addition to the exemptions allowed for IRA and 401K contributions as well.